 In the Northeast, many colors are chosen because of their proximity to the coast.
 Classic combinations for historic homes are an excellent choice for many of these architectural styles.
 The use of white or black on the exterior and grey on the interior of homes are on the rise.

-Colors such as tans, beige, cream, copper, terra-cotta and sand colors are prevalent in the Southwest.
-Local building materials like adobe or stucco and Hispanic and Native American cultures provide the inspiration.
+Colors such as tans, beige, cream, copper, terra-cotta, and sand colors are prevalent in the Southwest.
+Local building materials like adobe or stucco and Hispanic and Native American cultures inspire.

-If you can’t decide on what colors to choose for your home, we recommend you hire a color or interior specialist.
+If you can’t decide on what colors to choose for your home, we recommend hiring a color or interior specialist.
 They will interview you and guide you through their project discovery process.